Saint Library

 "A single 'Blessed be God' in adversity is worth more than a thousand acts of thanksgiving in prosperity."

-John of Ávila was born to a Jewish converso family in 1499 and became the most powerful preacher in sixteenth-century Spain — his first sermon in Seville's cathedral square in 1529 drew such crowds that the Archbishop's own behavior was publicly rebuked.
-He survived an Inquisition trial, founded the University of Baeza, mentored Teresa of Ávila and John of the Cross, and was declared a Doctor of the Church in 2012.
+John of Ávila was born to a Jewish converso family in Almodóvar del Campo in 1499 and became the most celebrated preacher in sixteenth-century Spain — his 1529 Seville sermons drew massive crowds and earned him powerful enemies among the nobility whose vices he named openly.
+He survived an Inquisition trial, founded the University of Baeza, mentored Teresa of Ávila, John of the Cross, Francis Borgia, and John of God, and was declared a Doctor of the Church by Benedict XVI in 2012.

 John of Ávila